 Concerned parents want the best products for their kids.
 Chefs lure in new diners with the promise of fresh organic dishes that maximize flavor as well as health benefits.
 Plus, growing your own organic produce is fun!

 Because organic farming can be more labor-intensive than traditional commercial farming, this has also contributed to a rise in farm jobs in Australia for workers who want to learn and contribute to an increase in organic produce for all.
-Now read on to learn the eight simple steps to grow your own natural organic apple tree!
+Now read on to learn the eight simple steps to grow your own organic apple tree!

 Step 1: Sample a bunch of organic apples!